Rush (Kenyan TV series)

 Rush is a Kenyan television sitcom-soap opera that premiered on Maisha Magic Channel in 2014.
 It is created and executively produced by Lucy Chodota, the brain behind C-Through Production Ltd The series topbilled by anchor, Janet Mbugua, Maryanne Nungo, singer-songwriter; Wendy Kimani and Wendy Sankale together with an ensemble cast.
 The series was concluded on May 29, 2015.

 Plot

-Four cosmopolitan young Kenyan women: Pendo, Liz, Ruby and Zoe, are four mutual best friends, they engage in a tale of their personal life, likes, dislikes, their struggles in life and their love lives.
-Pendo Adama is the owner and chief-editor of "Rush Magazine".
+The show follows the personal lives of a friend group of four young cosmopolitan Kenyan women: Pendo, Liz, Ruby and Zoe.
+Pendo is the owner and chief-editor of "Rush Magazine".
 With her magazine she seeks to inspire and raise awareness on ways to tackle contemporary real life issues that affect the modern society like pride, marital challenges, motherhood, gender equity, promiscuity, sexuality, chauvinism and giving back to society among other young women and men in an African setting to lead a successful and lavish career and lifestyle.